majacQ/rails/guides/source/configuring.md

 * `config.autoload_paths` accepts an array of paths from which Rails will autoload constants.
 Default is all directories under `app`.
 It is no longer recommended to adjust this.
 See [Autoloading and Reloading Constants](autoloading_and_reloading_constants.html#autoload-paths-and-eager-load-paths)

+* `config.add_autoload_paths_to_load_path` says whether autoload paths have to be added to `$LOAD_PATH`.
+This flag is `true` by default, but it is recommended to be set to `false` in `:zeitwerk` mode early, in `config/application.rb`.
+Zeitwerk uses absolute paths internally, and applications running in `:zeitwerk` mode do not need `require_dependency`, so models, controllers, jobs, etc. do not need to be in `$LOAD_PATH`.
+Setting this to `false` saves Ruby from checking these directories when resolving `require` calls with relative paths, and saves Bootsnap work and RAM, since it does not need to build an index for them.

-* `config.cache_classes` controls whether or not application classes and modules should be reloaded on each request.
-Defaults to `false` in development mode, and `true` in test and production modes.
+* `config.cache_classes` controls whether or not application classes and modules should be reloaded if they change.
+Defaults to `false` in development mode, and `true` in production mode.
+In `test` mode, the default is `false` if Spring is installed, `true` otherwise.

 * `config.beginning_of_week` sets the default beginning of week for the application.
-Accepts a valid week day symbol (e.g. `:monday`).
+Accepts a valid day of week as a symbol (e.g. `:monday`).

 * `config.cache_store` configures which cache store to use for Rails caching.
 Options include one of the symbols `:memory_store`, `:file_store`, `:mem_cache_store`, `:null_store`, `:redis_cache_store`, or an object that implements the cache API.
 Defaults to `:file_store`.

 * `config.colorize_logging` specifies whether or not to use ANSI color codes when logging information.
 Defaults to `true`.

 * `config.consider_all_requests_local` is a flag.
 If `true` then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`. `true` by default in development and test environments, and `false` in production mode.
-For finer-grained control, set this to `false` and implement `local_request?` in controllers to specify which requests should provide debugging information on errors.
+For finer-grained control, set this to `false` and implement `show_detailed_exceptions?` in controllers to specify which requests should provide debugging information on errors.

 * `config.console` allows you to set class that will be used as console you run `rails console`.
 It's best to run it in `console` block: